kaaproject/kaa-rfcs/0019/README.md

 }
 ```

-Client MUST specify `replyTo` NATS subject in the emit message according to the [session affinity design](/0003/README.md#session-affinity).

 ## Endpoint metadata response

+*Endpoint metadata response* message MUST be sent by repository in response to an [Endpoint metadata get  request message](#endpoint-metadata-get-request).
-To receive a response, the client MUST be subscribed to the replyTo subject specified in the request message.
+Repository MUST publish endpoint metadata get response message to the subject provided in the NATS `replyTo` field of the request.

-The NATS message payload is an Avro object with the following schema ([0019-endpoint-metadata.avsc](./0019-endpoint-metadata.avsc)):
+Endpoint metadata get response message payload MUST be an Avro-encoded object with the following schema ([0019-endpoint-metadata.avsc](./0019-endpoint-metadata.avsc)):

 ```json
 {